ppoleszak/cyber-security-private-handbook/cybersecurity-private-handbook/Defensive-Security (Blue-Team)/Ransomware-Security/Understanding-Ransomware/UNDERSTANDING_RANSOMWARE_ENG.md

 - You receive error messages when trying to open files.
 - You notice unknown processes running in Task Manager.

-### 2.3 How Can I Protect Myself?

-The best way to protect against ransomware is prevention.
-Here are some tips that will help you avoid infection

 ## 3. Types of Ransomware

 ### 3.1 Encrypting Ransomware (crypto-ransomware)